Recognizing hyperelliptic graphs in polynomial time

 In this section it is assumed there is a graph $G$ and another graph $H$ that follows from $G$ by applying a rule.
 Now we first make an observation on the connectivity of our graphs:

 \begin{lemma} Let $G$ and $H$ be graphs.
-If $G$ is connected and $G{\mathcal{R}^{d*}}H$ then $H$ is connected. \end{lemma} \begin{proof} We observe that the only rule that removes a path between two remaining vertices is \ref{rul:dc3}.
+If $G$ is connected and $H$ can be produced from $G$ by applying some rules, then $H$ is connected. \end{lemma} \begin{proof} We observe that the only rule that removes a path between two remaining vertices is \ref{rul:dc3}.
 In the case of \ref{rul:dc3} however we demand that there is a path between $v$ and $w$ outside of $C$ so this path will still exist and it follows that $H$ is still connected. \end{proof}